Roboy/memory/docs/ScopeContext/7_working_with_ros.rst

 The header consists of a timestamp ('datetime') in seconds since 1.1.1970 and the module which is sending the query ('user').

 **Payload:**

-(Consider the Memory Neo4j Architecture Wiki for right use of properties, relationships and labels)
+Consider :ref:`roboy_protocol` for the correct use use of properties, relationships and labels.

-'label' = Specifies the type of node that shall be created 'id' = The id of a node that shall be searched or modified 'properties' = A map of property keys with values 'relations' = A map of relationship types with an array of node ids
+- 'label' specifies the class of node in the knowledge graph
+- 'id' of a node is a unique number specified for each node that may be accessed be searched or modified in the knowledge graph
+- 'relations' comprise a map of relationship types with an array of node ids for each of them, providing multiple relationships tracing
+- 'properties' = A map of property keys with values